 I don’t have much of a budget to work with, so finding a great fireplace mantel was hard.
 It took me about 6-8 months of searching craigslist and thrift stores to find what I was looking for.

-Finally, I found an antique FIREPLACE MANTEL on craigslist for $160.
+Finally, I found an vintage mantel on craigslist for $160.

 Here she is in her original glory!

-This old wood fireplace mantel was salvaged from an 1890’s home.
+This vintage piece of history was salvaged from an 1890’s home.

 I could tell there were many many layers of paint and polyurethane that needed to be stripped off.
 After all, a furniture piece this old was for sure to have lots of lead paint.
 With my very curious 2 year old, I try my best to keep anything toxic out of our house.
 The first step in restoring this beauty to gather supplies and begin to strip the paint.